juanmartin/universal-dj-usb/README.md

 ## Acknowledgments

 - This project uses Kaitai Struct definitions for parsing Rekordbox PDB files
-- Thanks to the Pioneer DJ community for reverse engineering the Rekordbox format
+- Thanks to the guys at [Deep-Symmetry](https://github.com/Deep-Symmetry/) for reverse engineering the Rekordbox format.
+Check out their [crate-digger](https://github.com/Deep-Symmetry/crate-digger/tree/main).
+I found about this from using [Mixxx](https://github.com/mixxxdj/mixxx/tree/main) DJ software and seeing it could parse playlists from a rekordbox-ready USB.
+This would not be possible without their work.
 - Built with Python, Click, Rich, and lxml

 ## Troubleshooting